 - Students must be accepted into the Honors College at Southern prior to applying to live in this Living Learning Community.

-- Student must meet the housing requirements to live in West Campus.
+- Students must meet the housing requirements to live in West Campus.

 How to Apply:

-- Please indicate your interest on housing application.
+- Please indicate your interest in the housing application.

 - By selecting this option, the Office of Residence Life will assign you to a room selection to select only into a space designated in West Campus in the Honors Living Learning Community.